flutter/website/setup.md

       Download brew at http://brew.sh/.
    ```

+   The first time you run the `flutter` command, it downloads its dependencies and compiles
+itself.
+Subsequent runs should be much faster.

 The following sections describe how to perform these tasks and finish the setup process.
+You'll see in `flutter doctor` output that if you choose to use an IDE, plugins
+are availabile for IntelliJ IDEA.
+See [IntelliJ Setup](/intellij-setup/)
+for the steps to install the Flutter and Dart plugins.

 Once you have installed any missing dependencies, run the `flutter doctor` command again to
 verify that you’ve set everything up correctly.

-Note: the first time you run the `flutter` command, it downloads its dependencies and compiles
-itself.
-Subsequent runs should be much faster.

 ## Google Analytics